cult-of-coders/meteor-tuts/source/chapters/3/conclusion.md

 ---
-title: 'Chatper 3 - Conclusion'
+title: 'Chapter 3 - Conclusion'
 description: On your way to properly scale
 disqusPage: 'Chapter 3: Conclusion'
 ---